 3. Scalability

 A hybrid cloud environment enables companies to run their applications on the private cloud.
 As the demand increases, they can now easily “scale” or “burst” their applications on the public cloud to ensure continuous operation.
-Through cloud scalability, they can easily manage periodic spikes in demand without any overprovisioning.
+Through cloud scalability, they can easily manage periodic spikes in demand without overprovisioning.

 4. Data Processing